ashitagarg/ashitagarg.github.io/_posts/2014-08-24-adventure-of-a-small-boy.md

 There was a small boy who was 6 years old.
 He loved nature and always used to ask his parents if he could go around an learn about nature.
 His parents would say that they had lots of work and could not visit nature to learn more about it.
 He used to ask if he could go alone but his parents would say that he was very young and could go when he was 18 years old.

 Years passed and it was the boy's 18 birthday.
-His parents gave him a wonderful gift that he could visit nature!
+His parents gave him a wonderful gift that he could go visit nature!
 He began with the Fallington ocean.
 When he reached the ocean, he asked a man why it is called 'The Fallington Ocean'?
-He said if a person who is afraid of heights loks down, that person will faint and may fall down in the ocean.
+He said if a person who is afraid of heights looks down, that person will faint and may fall down in the ocean.

 He turned around and saw a girl going to look in the ocean.
 He ran to tell the girl and warn her but it was too late.
 She looked in and she was afraid of heights!
 Without thinking, the boy jumped in and caught the girl and held onto a stone.
 He climbed up with the help of stones.